 When a supervisor changes during placement, a form is usually completed to document hours accumulated up to that point.
 This form creates a standalone record of supervised practice.

 In our experience, this documentation made a significant difference during the AHPRA assessment process.
-Without it, far fewer hours would likely have been recoverable.
+Without it, far fewer hours may have been supportable.

-If you change supervisors, ensure this form is completed at the time of the change.
+If you change supervisors, ask whether documentation needs to be completed at the time of the change.
 Do not assume it will happen automatically.
-Follow up until it is done.
+Follow up until you have written confirmation of what has been completed.

 It may become one of the most important documents connected to your training.